 In addition to preservation of its collections and the historic buildings, we see the museum as a community, family and educational facility in eastern Cambridge.
-We have also always been known for live demonstrations of technology such as boilers, steam, gas and electric pumping engines and other machinery associated with Cambridge.
+We have also always been known for live demonstration of technology such as boilers, steam, gas and electric pumping engines and other machinery associated with Cambridge.

-Our main challenge recently has been emerging from Covid, developing revised business plans to deal sustainably with the impact of that, then moving forward again with the huge variety of family, education and community activities we have developed; discovering and developing new ones; and increasing our capacity and resources at all levels: Trustees, volunteers, staff, and site improvements.
+Our main challenge recently has been emerging from Covid, developing revised business plans to deal sustainably with the impact of that, then to move forward again with the huge variety of family, education and community activities we have developed, discover and develop new ones, and increase our capacity and resources at all levels: trustees, volunteers, staff, and site improvements.
 This in turn will require a further fundraising drive.

-The Board of Trustees meets six times per year.
-Recently these have been online using Teams.
-Individual Trustees are also involved in chairing committees (e.g. management committee, technical committee, collections committee and finance and fundraising committee) and driving particular projects.
+The board of trustees meets six times per year Recently these have been online using Teams.
+Individual trustees are also involved in chairing committees (e.g. management committee, technical committee, collections committee and finance and fundraising committee) and driving particular projects.

-We currently have nine Trustees of the eleven permitted by the constitution.
-Two will need to step down at the end of 2023 including the current Chair.
+We currently have eight trustees of the eleven permitted by the constitution.

-If after reading the attached information you feel you would like to apply to become Chair of Trustees then please contact John Little at john.little@museumoftechnology.com for an informal discussion or send your CV and a covering letter.
+If after reading the attached information you feel you would like to apply to become chair then please contact Anne French at anne.french@museumoftechnology.com for an informal discussion or send your CV and a supporting statement.